50 Most Beautiful Highway Drives in America

 Connecticut State Route 169 National Scenic Byway offers views of unspoiled wilderness and historic New England architecture in its brief 38-mile jaunt through the state's northeastern corridor.
 Look for colonial homesteads and stone churches in between stretches of thick backcountry and lush open fields.

 The striking Overseas Highway, also known here as Highway 1 or the "Highway That Goes to the Sea," includes 112 miles of roadway and a total of 42 overseas bridges from Miami to Key West.
 The entire span can be traveled in about four hours, but it's better to take time to enjoy the trip.
 Keep an eye out for restaurants and attractions along the way.
-Stopping at Anne's Beach for a mid-trip wade on Islamorada is free, and so is the National Key Deer Refuge on Big Pine Key.
+Stopping at the National Key Deer Refuge on Big Pine Key -- the only home of this endangered species -- is free, for instance.

 The Cohutta Wilderness Loop begins in far southeast Tennessee and surrounds much of the Cohutta Wilderness in northern Georgia.
 The drive passes babbling brooks in a steady climb to breathtaking vistas near Chatsworth and Fort Mountain State Park.
 The wilderness area is the largest east of the Mississippi River and offers exceptional opportunities for hiking, birding, fishing, and more.